chef/chef-web-docs/chef_master/source/azure_portal.rst

 .. tag cloud_azure_portal_platforms

-Through the Azure portal, you can provision a virtual machine with chef-client running as a background service.
+Through the Azure portal, you can provision a virtual machine as nodes, with chef-client running as a background service.
 Once provisioned, these virtual machines are ready to be managed by a Chef server.

 .. note:: Virtual machines running on Microsoft Azure can also be provisioned from the command-line using the ``knife azure`` plugin for knife.
-This approach is ideal for cases that require automation or for users who are more suited to command-line interfaces.
+This approach is ideal for cases that require automation or for users who prefercommand-line interfaces.

 .. end_tag